-In fact this view seems inescapable.
-The Federal Reserve as bank supervisor is responsible for the safety and soundness of the nation's largest financial institutions.
+The Federal Reserve as Bank Holding Company supervisor is responsible for the safety and soundness of the nation's largest financial institutions.
 The recent systemic collapse is the greatest departure from bank safety and soundness in our lifetimes.
 Its importance dwarfs all other safety and soundness concerns.
 The reason it was not foreseen is that virtually no one imagined that such a collapse could happen in 21st century America.
 We now know that a future systemic collapse is not only possible but probable, unless actively prevented, because of the increase in moral hazard following the rescue program.
-Armed with this knowledge, the Federal Reserve is bound to focus heavily on systemic risk regardless of what Congress does or does not decide.
+Armed with this knowledge, the Federal Reserve is bound to focus heavily on systemic risk regardless of how the current debate is resolved.
 From now on systemic risk must be the most important single issue in bank supervision.

-But the mission of financial stability should be made explicit.
+But the mission of financial stability should be made more public, more explicit and put on a par with monetary stability.
 Future bank supervision will require a degree of sophistication, contrarian thinking and imagination beyond anything thought needed in the past.
 As emphasized throughout this report, the culture needs to change in some important ways.
 But cultures resist change, and change only happens when there is both a determined push from the top and also a convincing reason to show people why they must change.
-Nothing is more convincing than a new mission, or at least a new articulation of mission.
+Nothing is more convincing than a new articulation of mission.

-The Federal Reserve should adopt financial stability as a central mission, on a par with price stability.
+The Federal Reserve should speak of financial stability as a central mission, on a par with price stability.
 Leadership for this mission must come from the top and be explicitly affirmed.
 Discussion of systemic issues should either become a regular part of FOMC meetings, or a parallel process for this issue should be created.
 The rhythm of regular discussion of systemic risk is central to keeping the financial stability mission well supported.
 Unless this support is strong and visible, actions at FRBNY to uncover systemic risk are unlikely to have real effect.